iamsujanstha/openlayers-map/README.md

 ## ♿ Accessibility Details

-Accessibility is a key focus of this project, follows WCAG guidelines.
+Accessibility is a key focus of this project, enabling users to navigate the map UI without a mouse.

 - ✅ All interactive elements are keyboard navigable using `Tab`, `Shift+Tab`, and `Enter`.
 - ✅ Proper `tabindex`, `aria-label`, and semantic HTML used.